etesync/etesync-web/README.md

 Alternatively, you can run the debug server just to verify everything works, though be aware that the app will probably be quite slow.
 To do that, run `yarn start`.

+### Serving from subdirectory

+In order to run your own version and serve it from a subdirectory rather than the top level of the domain, add `"homepage": "/subdir-name"` to the `package.json` file.